mundra-aman/minimal-mistakes/_posts/2018-08-08-How-Apache-Spark-works-internally.md

 ## 1. How does the spark context read the user code and convert it to tasks?
 The driver code generates job, stages and tasks.
 The entire driver code can be called as one application and each action constitutes a job.
-When a job is submitted is to the driver, the job is divided into logical plan and physical plan.
+When a job is submitted to the driver, the job is divided into logical plan and physical plan.

 During logical plan the transformations() build the computation, chaning a series of RDD.
 Since each action() triggers a job, during the physical plan the complete dependency graph of transformations is divided in to stages.